matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 The process for submitting a Matrix Spec Change (MSC) Proposal in detail is as
 follows:

-- Create a first draft of your proposal using `GitHub-flavored markdown
+- Create a first draft of your proposal using `GitHub-flavored Markdown
   <https://help.github.com/articles/basic-writing-and-formatting-syntax/>`_

   - In the document, clearly state the problem being solved, and the possible